ooni/spec/backends/bk-005-ooni-run-v2.md

 additional metadata to each input.
 The `targets_name` field specifies the name of a predefined target list that will be used to dynamically generate the inputs list.
 This name must be recognized by the backend and agreed upon in advance between the link creator and the backend system.
+The semantics of `options` and `inputs_extra` are specified in section 3.1, and the reserved target-identity keys in section 3.2.

 ### Response status code